I Spent a Day Watching a Bunch of Men Whip Horses in Romania

 Videos by VICE

 For those after a unique insight into the country’s love of horses, the market in Titu is probably the place to start.
-Even though it’s only about 40km from the nation’s relatively cosmopolitan capital, Bucharest, walking into the town centre feels like walking into an Eastern European cowboy movie.
+Even though it’s only about 25 miles from the nation’s relatively cosmopolitan capital, Bucharest, walking into the town center feels like walking into an Eastern European cowboy movie.

 The horse market itself is less of a market and more of a fair.
 No one really buys or sells anything there, perhaps because most of those attending barely have a penny to their name.
 It takes place every Tuesday and it’s generally treated as the week’s “must-go” event.
 Locals show up with a horse, have a look about, possibly swap their horses for someone else’s, then go home.

-Amazingly enough, on the day I visited Titu only one of the horses ended up injured.
-Which was odd, given that they were pulling around cartloads of men screaming all sorts of really unsettling things like: “Let’s kill this horse!”.
-They said, it was meant as encouragement but to be honest it was pretty hard to stomach.
+Amazingly enough, on the day I visited Titu, only one of the horses ended up injured.
+Which was odd, given that they were pulling around cartloads of men screaming all sorts of unsettling things like: “Let’s kill this horse!”
+They said it was meant as encouragement.
+But to be honest, it was pretty hard to stomach.